richardcom/tp/docs/UserGuide.md

 The category name is case insensitive, but the category name needs to match **exactly**, and there cannot be white space in between the category words.

-The following are **invalid** examples of category which will not reflect the intention of the user of adding `MordernWar`.
+The following are **invalid** examples of category which will not reflect the intention of the user of adding `ModernWar`.

 * `Modern war`
 * `Modern war in Asia`